United States of America

 Personal

 There are simple ways to change how you care for your yard that are better for both people and the planet.
 Start by trying to minimize the use of harmful pesticides and exploring natural alternatives.
-For example, instead of using weed killer chemicals to remove weeds from around your neighborhood, try using boiled water instead.
+For example, instead of using a synthetic weed killer like Roundup to remove weeds from around your neighborhood, try using boiled water instead.
 You can take it a step further by allowing your own yard to “rewild”, allowing the ecosystem to flourish without intervention.
 You will be surprised at the new plant species that return to your yard!

 Community